j-maas/mockodb/README.md

 import { MongoClient } from "mongodb"

 async function demo() {
-  // Boot up the db.
-Note that it might download mongodb binaries on first boot. const mockoDb = await MockoDb.boot();
+  const mockoDb = await MockoDb.boot();

   // You can now connect to the database: